phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 There are some new commands:

 - `global` exports a label (makes it public).
 As `start` will be the entry point of our kernel, it needs to be public.
+- the `.text` section is the default section for executable code
-- `BITS 32` specifies that the following lines are 32-bit instructions.
+- `bits 32` specifies that the following lines are 32-bit instructions.
 It's needed because the CPU is still in [Protected mode] when GRUB starts our kernel.
-When we switch to [Long mode] in the [next post] we can use `BITS 64` (64-bit instructions).
+When we switch to [Long mode] in the [next post] we can use `bits 64` (64-bit instructions).
-- the `.text` section is the default section for executable code
 - the `mov dword` instruction moves the 32bit constant `0x2f4f2f4b` to the memory at address `b8000` (it writes `OK` to the screen, an explanation follows in the [next post])
 - `hlt` is the halt instruction and causes the CPU to stop